atsign-foundation/docs.atsign.com/content/docs/sdk/flutter/at_client_manager.md

 **SyncService**

 SyncService syncs the client app and remote secondary server's changes.
-  If client app's changes are ahead, pushes the changes to the remote secondary.
+  If client app's changes are ahead, it pushes the changes to the remote secondary.
-  If remote secondary is ahead, pulls the changes to the client app.
+  If the remote secondary is ahead, it pulls the changes to the client app.

 SyncService which is responsible for invoking the sync :